The Three Musketeers – Alexandre Dumas

 The Three Musketeers is one of my favourite novels for its heartwarming story of comradery and courage.
 Although many would agree with that statement, there are a few who would differ for a number of reasons.

-- The four main characters and likeable, interesting, and most importantly, realistic.
-Each of the Musketeers has their own lives to lead, and each has complicated pasts that still affect them today.
+The four main characters and likeable, interesting, and most importantly, realistic.
+Each of the Musketeers has their own life to lead, and each has a complicated past that still affects them today.
 They’re first introduced as fully-formed characters, and likewise, they exit the novel having grown and developed in the most plausible of ways.
+Without giving the story away, the villain is also an incredibly interesting and complex character.
+They’re not what you’d expect from the stereotypical ‘bad guy’, and get a suitable ending that is usually ignored in most novels.

-- D’Artagnan may be a realistic character, but unfortunately, that also means he has a number of faults.
+D’Artagnan may be a realistic character, but unfortunately, that also means he has a number of faults.
 One of which is falling in love at the drop of a hat.
-Although this might appeal to some, I personally found it grating for such a young man to proclaim his undying devotion to women he barely knew.
+Although this might appeal to some, I personally found it grating for such a young man to proclaim his undying devotion to multiple women he barely knew.

 Recommendations

+Overall, I’d give Alexandre Dumas’s The Three Musketeers four out of five stars.
+Most critics consider it one of the greatest books in history for a reason after all.
 I’d definitely recommend this novel to anyone who’s a fan of adventure, action, or historical fiction.
 Although some parts of it can seem daunting to get through, it is well worth the read and won’t let you down!

 Want to read it for yourself?
+You can find it in:

-Prefer to listen instead?
+Prefer to listen to it instead?
+You can find it on: